Reousa/yama-serializer/README.md

 The goal is to eliminate the possibility of human error & to boost productivity.

-*Disclaimer: This is still work in progress, it is considered to be in a `PRE-ALPHA` state.*
+*Disclaimer: This is still work in progress, it is considered to be in a `PRE-ALPHA` state.
+Some core features may not yet exist or be broken.*

+## Feature List

+##### Serialization Options
+- [x] Selective serialization - filter specific members to be serialized.
+- [x] Instance member serialization
+- [ ] Static member serialization

+##### Type Serialization
+- [x] Primitive type member serialization.
+- [x] Class type member serialization.
+- [x] Primitive type based 1-dimension array & list serialization
+- [x] Class type based 1-dimension array & list serialization.
+- [ ] Multi dimension array & list serialization.
+- [ ] Dictionary serialization.
+- [ ] Struct serialization.

 ## Getting Started

 1. Clone or download.
 2. Build `BlueGenericSerializer` or reference it in your project directly.
-3. Add the attribute `[GenericSerializable(options)]` to your serializable type.
+3. Add the attribute `[GenericSerializable(options)]` to your serializable class.
+4. Add the following delegates to your class:
+	1. `public static Action<WriterType, ClassType> serialize;` [#17](https://github.com/Reousa/BlueGenericSerializer/issues/17)
+	2. `public static Action<ReaderType, ClassType> deserialize;` [#17](https://github.com/Reousa/BlueGenericSerializer/issues/17)
+5. Call `GenericSerializer.Initialize();`.
+6. Call `ClassType.serialize(WriterInstance, ClassTypeInstance);` to serialize.
-4. Done!
+7. Done!

+*More info to be added through docs.*

 ### Prerequisites

 * Visual Studio 2017
-* .NET Standard 2.0 or equivalent framework.
+* .NET Standard 2.0 equivalent framework.

 ## Contributing